Fixing Function-Level Code Generation Errors for Foundation Large Language Models: Conclusion

 \section{Conclusion}

-In this study, we conducted ten rounds of tests on 14 LLMs (such as codeLlama-Python, WizardCoder-Python, and GPT-3.5-turbo) using the HumanEval dataset.
-Through manual analysis of the test results, we found that these LLMs achieved an average of 84.07\% of their reported performance, demonstrating high reproducibility.
-We also investigated the relationship between Pass@1 results, model inference time, and model parameter size.
-Our analysis revealed a positive correlation between Pass@1 results and model parameter size, while no significant correlation was observed between inference time and parameter size.
-Subsequently, we performed an in-depth analysis of errors in the test results, extracting and categorizing 12,837 errors into 14 types.
-Through in-depth manual analysis, we ultimately identified 19 specific causes leading to these errors.
-Based on established evaluation criteria, we assessed whether each error cause could be automatically fixed, leading to our development of LlmFix, a method designed to address code generation errors.
-Evaluation of LlmFix on both HumanEval and MBPP datasets showed that it effectively resolved almost all automatically fixable errors.
-LlmFix can improve the performance of 14 LLMs by an average of 9.5\% and 5.4\% on HumanEval and MBPP, respectively.
+In this study, we conducted ten rounds of testing on 14 open-source and closed-source foundation LLMs (e.g., CodeLlama-Python and GPT-3.5-turbo) using the HumanEval dataset to evaluate their reproducibility.
+Through a detailed manual analysis of the test results, we found that these LLMs achieved an average of 84.1\% of their reported performance, indicating a high level of reproducibility.
+Subsequently, we performed an in-depth analysis of the test results, obtaining and categorizing 12,837 errors into 14 distinct types.
+After a thorough manual investigation, we ultimately identified 19 specific root causes behind these errors.
+Based on established evaluation criteria, we assessed whether errors caused by each root cause could be directly fixed, leading to the development of LlmFix—a rule-based static analysis method designed to fix code generation errors.
+Evaluations of LlmFix were conducted from two perspectives: its performance on error fixing tasks and its impact on improving function-level code generation tasks.
+For error fixing performance, we constructed a new dataset, LlmErrorEval, based on the 12k+ collected errors to evaluate the performance of fixing methods.
+Experimental results show that LlmFix achieves a fix rate of 17.1\%, outperforming the state-of-the-art LDB by 8.9\%.
+Integrating LlmFix with LDB boosts the fix rate to 24.9\% with minimal extra computation overhead.
+For code generation improvements, evaluations of LlmFix on both the HumanEval and MBPP datasets demonstrated its effectiveness, successfully resolving all directly fixable errors and improving the Pass@1 performance of 14 LLMs by an average of 7.5\%.